V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvuamina / mvuatata : depth

-– mvuamvula : whip, rod
+– mvuamvula : whip, rod, cane

 – mvuandulu : way of being, behaviour